forestjohnsonpeoplenet/docker-ansible-jumpbox/Readme.md

 ```

-###Run ansible inside an ephemeral container with the current working directory mounted to the container.
+###Run ansible from `cmd` inside an ephemeral container with the current working directory mounted to the container.

 (Experimental)